-This proposal includes \$788,900 in leverage.
+This proposal includes \$694,800 in leverage.
 The USFWS has committed \$250,000 of in-kind staff support from USFWS field staff.
 A letter has been provided from the USFWS confirming these funds.
-This phase includes \$138,900 of support from TNC, covering half the cost of Direct Support Service (DSS) with private funds.
-Finally, this round includes \$400,000 in leverage from a North American Wetlands Conservation Act (NAWCA) grant for fee and easement acquisition in western Minnesota.
+This phase also includes \$244,800 of support from TNC, covering the unrecovered portion of Direct Support Service (DSS) with private funds.
+Finally, this round includes \$200,000 in leverage from a Pheasants Forever (PF) North American Wetlands Conservation Act (NAWCA) grant for fee and easement acquisition in western Minnesota.
 For the four completed rounds of this program, we have exceeded our original leverage estimates by over 20%.
 We hope to continue that success in this round.